North Omaha 2025 & Transformation 2025

 To Unite and Transform Omaha into a GREAT city—thriving and prosperous, in every zip code and neighborhood.
 One.
 Great.
 Omaha!

-The Empowerment Network in collaboration with residents, neighborhood associations, city, county, state and federal elected officials, faith leaders, community-based organizations, social agencies, governmental institutions, health providers, law enforcement, businesses and others have launched an initiative referred to as Transformation 2025.
+The Empowerment Network in collaboration with residents, neighborhood associations, city, county, state and federal elected officials, faith leaders, community-based organizations, social agencies, governmental institutions, health providers, law enforcement, businesses and others have launched an initiative referred to as North Omaha 2025/Transformation 2025.

 The partners realize these objectives, and the goals will only be reached through collaboration, alignment and strategic reallocation of investments.
 The measurable goals: